Welcome to Your Grand Rapids Summer Guide for 2019

 Just because it’s summer doesn’t mean learning has to stop.
 Your kids can continue to expand their knowledge and skills all summer long, even on break from school.
-It’s all about finding the right rhythm and balance for your tribe, so whether you’re a list-making taskmaster or a carpe-diem drifter, we’ve brainstormed some of our favorite ways to be taught from the classroom that is life.
+It’s all about finding the right rhythm and balance for your tribe.
+Whether you’re a list-making taskmaster or a carpe diem drifter, we’ve brainstormed some of our favorite ways to learn from the classroom of life.

-Go Under the Sea or check out some of the many other themed day and half day programs offered through Camp Kroc.
+Check out some of the many themed full or half day programs offered through Camp Kroc.

 Tee up and hit the links as your aspiring golf-pro learns from the best at Maple Hill.

 Improve your tennis, basketball, soccer game and more at a sports camp at NorthPointe Christian.

 Design a robotic dog, build a Cake Catapult and more at Camp Invention.